 Hike Dorset details the variety of amazing hiking trails and “loops” to get some exercise and crisp fresh air.
-An outdoor enthusiasts dream, Dorset is home to thousands of acres of public and conserved lands that allow for hiking, biking, skiing, horseback riding, the list goes on.
-In the last 4 years the Town of Dorset acquired over 560 acres to expand Owls Head Town Forest.
+An outdoor enthusiasts dream, Dorset is home to thousands of acres of public and conserved lands that allow for hiking, biking, skiing, horseback riding, the list goes on. the Town of Dorset acquired over 560 acres to expand Owls Head Town Forest.
 The main trail follows an old road up to Gettysburg and Klondike quarries and beyond to Owls Head and Gilbert Lookout.
 Check out the Hike Dorset link above for full details on all kinds of hiking possibilities which Dorset offers.

 After a good day outdoors you’ll be ready to take a break.